 Certified Nurse Midwife Jobs in USA with Visa Sponsorship

-Certified Nurse Midwives regularly secure H-1B and EB-2 NIW sponsorship from hospitals and healthcare systems.
+Certified Nurse Midwives regularly secure H-1B visa and EB-2 NIW sponsorship from hospitals and healthcare systems.
 The Master of Science in Nurse-Midwifery degree requirement aligns well with H-1B specialty occupation standards, while your specialized healthcare role often qualifies for National Interest Waiver petitions.
 For detailed occupation requirements, see the O*NET profile.

 See All Certified Nurse Midwife JobsOverview